forrestbao/TiltBoundingBox/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Steps to step up the LAMP (Linux, Apache, MySQL, PHP).
+1.We worked with ubuntu 14.04, and the following steps works well for me.
+2.install apache, mysql , php, and related documents: sudo apt-get update sudo apt-get install apache2 sudo apt-get install php5 sudo apt-get install mysql-server mysql-client sudo apt-get install libapache2-mod-php5
+  sudo apt-get install php5-mysql
+3.Enter localhost on the web browser to test if it workd well.
+4.We used phpmyadmin to help with building database sudo apt-get install phpmyadmin
+5.We should build up the database with the help of phpmyadmin database name : image_data table name: Objects
+6.8 attributes: ID, object, image, upper_left_x, upper_left_y, height, width, angle
+7.Then, run the image-rotation.php in TiltBoundingBox